 Along the banks of the Kishwaukee River, MacQueen Preserve offers a large lodge to organize a wonderful time with a family reunion or recreational group.
 Adjacent to MacQueen Forest Preserve is the 300 acre Potawatomi Woods Forest Preserve on the north side of the Kishwaukee River and on the south side of Kishwaukee River is the 600 acre Kishwaukee River State Fish and Wildlife Area.

 Adee's Woods provides an area for a picnic and a walk through the woods.
 If biking or snowmobiling is your interest, try the Great Western Nature Trail, which starts in DeKalb County and extends through Kane County to the Fox River Trail.
 The DeKalb/Sycamore Trail links the DeKalb Park District Trail from Lions Park on DeKalb’s south side to Sycamore and the Great Western Trail.
 County Farm Woods links the DeKalb Sycamore Trail as a great rest stop along your way.
 Merritt Prairie offers 56 acres of rolling terrain with native prairie and wetland restorations as the outstanding features of this park.
 Wilkinson/Renwick Marsh preserves wetland habitat and is an excellent area to listen to and view wildlife.

-The Hoppe Heritage Farm / 1835 Miller Ellwood Cabin will open Fall 2014
+The Hoppe Heritage Farm / 1835 Miller Ellwood Cabin will open Fall - Winter 2014